nekkapfia/Political-Galaxy/Scoring/Core 1A/Time Line/Core-1A-Timeline-Germany-1998-2026.md

 ## **1998–2015: Post-Reunification Framework – Base Score: 58**

 The period opens with the consolidated legal order of the reunified Federal Republic.
 The dominant features relevant to Core 1A are the long-standing criminal prohibition of Volksverhetzung, related public-order powers, and the constitutional emphasis on human dignity that structures the outer limits of permissible expression.
-No major new primary legislation of Online Safety Act or NetzDG scale was enacted in these years, but the existing architecture was actively enforced and formed a dense baseline.
+No major new primary legislation of NetzDG scale was enacted in these years, but the existing architecture was actively enforced and formed a dense baseline.

 ### Core 1A Relevant Restrictions / Elements – Expanded Analysis

 * Criminal offence of Volksverhetzung (Section 130 StGB) prohibiting incitement to hatred against segments of the population, calls for violence or arbitrary measures, and assaults on human dignity through insult or malicious disparagement.
-This is a direct content-based restriction on voluntary expression and sits well below high-autonomy bands.
 * Related public-order and assembly provisions that can restrict gatherings and expression on the basis of content or anticipated disruption.
 * Constitutional dignity framework (Article 1 Basic Law) that informs both legislation and judicial interpretation of speech limits.
 * Absence of the later NetzDG-style statutory platform liability regime.
 * Retention of core criminal prohibitions on violence and direct harm as the protective baseline.
-* Enforcement practice that treated certain forms of historical revisionism, racist expression and related speech as criminal, creating a durable restrictive overlay on political and public discourse.
+* Enforcement practice that treated certain forms of historical revisionism, racist expression and related speech as criminal.

 The restrictive architecture of the era is defined by the mature post-reunification combination of criminal hate-speech law, public-order powers and dignity-based constitutional limits.
 The practical environment for voluntary expression was already significantly constrained relative to high-autonomy common-law or First Amendment baselines.
+Content-based criminal restrictions on expression formed a core and durable feature of the legal order.
+Negative-Only Weighting records the cumulative weight of these long-standing instruments.

 **Key Shift:** Continuity and active enforcement of the established post-reunification restrictive baseline into the digital era, without major new primary legislation of platform-liability scale.

 ### Why this produces a final score of 58

 Negative-Only Weighting applied to the cumulative weight of Volksverhetzung, public-order powers and the dignity-informed constitutional framework yields a Base Score of 58.
 The score reflects a system in which content-based criminal restrictions on expression form a core and durable feature of the legal order.
-Inheritance from equivalent European hate-speech and public-order elements supports the placement.
 No system-wide Endos/Xenos split is applied.

 ---